 Dr. Matt Soar, PhD

-Associate Professor & BA Programs Director, Communication Studies
+Professor, BA Programs Director, Internships Director, Communication Studies

 I am an intermedia artist, chiefly a filmmaker and writer, with a scholarly background in design, media and cultural studies.
 My research-creation activities usually lie at the juncture of residual and emergent media forms.
 My primary teaching area is Intermedia; I have also taught courses on cultural production and media ethnography, and signs and public lettering.
 My graduate degrees in Communication are from Simon Fraser University and the University of Massachusetts Amherst.